• Home

 Intro

-In order to bring some semblance of simplicity, coherence and integrity to the Big Data debate I am sharing an evolving model for pervasive information architecture and management.
+I aim to bring some semblance of simplicity to the Big Data debate.
+I also strive for coherence and integrity.
+Hence, I am sharing an evolving model for pervasive information architecture and management.

-This is an overview of the realignment and placement of Big Data into a more generalized architectural framework, an architecture that integrates data warehousing (DW 2.0), business intelligence and statistical analysis.
+This is an overview of the realignment and placement of Big Data within a more generalised architectural framework, one that integrates data warehousing (DW 2.0), business intelligence, and statistical analysis.

-The model is currently referred to as the DW 3.0 Information Supply Framework, or DW 3.0 for short.
+The model is now referred to as the DW 3.0 Information Supply Framework, or DW 3.0 for short.

 A recap